Docs

 1fragment MyFragment on BigInt {2 # ...3}

-Fragments are defined on specific types and should be used accordingly in queries.
+1. Fragments belong to specific types and must be used with those same types in queries.

 Example: